interlock-network/interlock-docs/whitepaper.md

 a little bit like trying to eliminate the police or trying to eliminate schools.
 Obviously policing and schooling are very important and nobody would ever consider decentralizing them, let alone eliminating them.
-So we should ask ourselves, what kind of a people have no need for the police?
+So we should ask ourselves, what kind of people have no need for the police?
 What kind of people have no need for schools?
 The answer, fellow traveler, is people that are *self-policing* and *self-schooling*.
 Obviously, such people are very rare, otherwise we would not need